doanvalerie/pokemini-website/docs/description.md

 identifier and the sentence type.
 For our project, we parse data from the "GNGGA" sentence.
-The talker identifier "GN" indicates that multiple satellite systems, particularly from several constellations of the Global Navigation Satellite Systems (GNSS), are used to produce data (footnote).
+The talker identifier "GN" indicates that multiple satellite systems, particularly from several constellations of the Global Navigation Satellite Systems (GNSS), are used to produce data.
 "GGA" denotes the sentence type as Global Positioning System Fix Data, which consists of 16 fields.
 The third and fifth fields are latitude and longitude, respectively.

 ## Protocols